MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Performance and quality evaluators

-When using AI-assisted performance and quality metrics,
+You can use our built-in AI-assisted and NLP quality evaluators to assess the performance and quality of your generative AI application.

 #### Set up